 It was also agreed to expand the exploration program by introducing Diagnostic Fracture Injection Tests ("DFITs") on all of the vertical wells drilled in 2015 and 2016.
 DFIT is the most adequate tool to obtain reservoir quality data, such as pressure and permeability and completion quality data, all pertaining to the prospectivity of the Middle Velkerri shale gas play.
-There is no cost impact on these additional positive measures for Falcon.

 On 18 November 2015 Falcon announced the successful conclusion of drilling operations on the Amungee NW-1H horizontal well.
 Total measured depth was 3,808 metres, including a 1,100 metre horizontal section in the "B Shale" interval of the Middle Velkerri Formation.
-Results obtained are very encouraging.
+The Amungee NW-1H well was suspended until the performance of the multi-stage hydraulic fracturing planned for mid-2016.